Vanuatu national cricket team

-The Vanuatu national cricket team is the men's team that represents the Vanuatu in international cricket.
-The team is organised by the Vanuatu Cricket Association, which became an affiliate member of the International Cricket Council (ICC) in 1995 and was promoted to associate status in 2009.
+The Vanuatu national cricket team is the men's team that represents Vanuatu in international cricket.
+The team is organised by the Vanuatu Cricket Association, which became an affiliate member of the International Cricket Council (ICC) in 1995 and an associate member in 2009.
 Vanuatu made its international debut at the 1979 Pacific Games, at which time the country was still known as the New Hebrides.
 The majority of the team's matches have come against other members of the ICC East Asia-Pacific region, including both at ICC regional tournaments and at the cricket events at the Pacific Games.

 Vanuatu entered the World Cricket League at the 2008 Division Five tournament.
 The team participated in the WCL system at the 2015 Division Six event, where it placed third.
 Following the withdrawal of Suriname from the 2016 Division Five tournament, Vanuatu were named as their replacement.
-After the abolition of the WCL, Vanuatu currently is part of the 2019–22 ICC Cricket World Cup Challenge League.
+After the abolition of the WCL, Vanuatu became part of the 2019–22 ICC Cricket World Cup Challenge League.